davidpl2/DeePosit/Thermapp_VideoRecordingCode/Readme.md

 <h2>Open the recorded images</h2>

-1. The recording directory will include .bin files named: frame_<frameID>_<Year>_<Month>_<Sec>.<microSec>.bin .
+1. The recording directory will include .bin files named: frame_frameID_Year_Month_Sec.microSec.bin .
 Each of these frames includes a 16-bit grayscale image of 288 rows and 384 columns in RAW format.
 The following Matlab code can be used to read a single image file:
 ```
 fd = fopen(file_name,'rb');
 data = fread(fd,'uint16');